tyson-swetnam/mkdocs-material-template/docs/keysassignments.md

 A heatmap depicting John Snow’s 1854 Cholera outbreak in London.
 The code was created with the help of AI.

-## Assignment 5 Long Abstract

-## Assignment 6 Conclusion and Discussion
+## Assignment 5 Conclusion and Discussion

 The successful integration of AI tools in this research project opens exciting opportunities for future exploration in data science.